julioeli86/SQL-and-CTEs/README.md

 ![image](ERD-Mod-10-002.jpg)

-The below SELECT commands were executed on the SQL-SMS.
+The below SELECT commands were executed on the SQL Server Management Studio.

 ```
 SELECT * FROM yEmp;